 Don’t overcook the pizza or the chicken will dry out.

 Make sure the toppings are all at least room temperature.
-If they’re hot, they’ll melt into the pizza dough and if they’re too cold (especially the sauce), you might end up using a lot more than you want and run the risk of a gooier pizza.
+If they’re hot, they’ll melt into the pizza dough and if they’re too cold (especially the sauce), you might end up using a lot more than you want and the toppings will be too heavy for the crust.

 Made this recipe?